perticascatalin/Research/README.md

 Number of total inputs for a given permutation:

+How many input states are represented by a node.

+Assign first p0 such that you can keep assigning p1,p2...
+(N-1) avail MAXINT = 10
+max_assign = 9 0 up to 9-N

+Assign second p1 such s.t. p2, p3

 Learning specific permutations and the mapping within them through a Cayley Graph.
 Distributing the types of inputs to different models goes in the direction of AutoML.

 #### 1.1 Relevance and priority